toiq/obsidian-sidebar-expand-on-hover/README.md

 - [x] Basic Functionality
 - [ ] Transition animation
-- [ ] Option to enable disable sidebar animation
+- [ ] Option to enable/disable sidebar animation

 ### How to Install (Manual):